Do apartments still make good investments?

 Many of the buildings built during the last construction boom will have a shadow hanging over them for some time.

-At the same time reluctance from future purchasers will make it harder for new developments to have sufficient pre sales to get out of the ground at a time when tighter planning restrictions for apartments, particularly in suburban areas, will exacerbate the emerging undersupply of dwelling required by our growing population.
+At the same time reluctance from future purchasers will make it harder for new developments to have sufficient pre-sales to get out of the ground at a time when tighter planning restrictions for apartments, particularly in suburban areas, will exacerbate the emerging undersupply of dwellings required by our growing population.

 This will create two tiers of units moving forward.

-Solidly built established medium density apartments and townhouses developed by reputable builders and many of the towers that dot our big cities that could well become the slums of the future.
+Solidly built established "family-friendly" medium-density apartments and townhouses developed by reputable builders and on the other hand, the many of the towers that dot our big cities could well become the slums of the future.